Is Vyvanse What You Need?

 Vyvanse and binge eating are two things that can go together.
 It is imperative that you speak with your doctor and Crestview Recovery counselor to explore if you are a candidate to use this drug.
-Addiction recovery in Portland, Oregon is right here at Crestview Recovery.
+Binge eating disorder treatment is right here at Crestview Recovery.
 BED or Binge Eating Disorder is just one of the conditions we treat.
+Call us at 866.262.0531 to find out more.

 What Exactly is Binge Eating Disorder?

 Binge Eating Disorder, (BED) is a life-threatening medical condition with psychological overtones.
 Poor body image is the culprit.
-According to the National Eating Disorders.Org website, binge eater‘s have continuous episodes of consuming larger than normal amounts of food within a short period of time.
+According to National Eating Disorders.Org, binge eater‘s have continuous episodes of consuming larger than normal amounts of food within a short period of time.
 Binge eating is accompanied by feelings of guilt or shame surrounding the binge.
-These episodes occur at least once per week over 3 months.
+These episodes occur at least once per week over three months.
 The episode of binge eating must be accompanied by at least three of the following behaviors to be categorized as a BED episode:

 - Food consumption is much faster than you normally eat